cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### Parser Theory

 There are several parsers in Hue already (e.g. one for Impala, one for Hive..) and a generic SQL that is used for other dialects.
 The parsers are written using a [bison](https://www.gnu.org/software/bison/) grammar and are generated with [jison](https://github.com/zaach/jison).
-They arere 100% Javascript and live on the client side, this gives the performance of a desktop editor in your browser.
+They are 100% Javascript and live on the client side, this gives the performance of a desktop editor in your browser.

 Building a dedicated work is more effort but it then allows a very rich end user experience, e.g.: